Nemmeli

-Nemmeli is an agricultural village in Madukkur Panchayat Union, Pattukkottai taluk of Thanjavur district, Tamil Nadu, India, also known as 28.Nemmeli.
-Nemmeli village is division of Musugundha Nadu in Chola nadu.
-It comes under Pattukottai legislative constituency and Tanjore Parliament constituency.
-It is a small and well developing village located in the southern part of Tamil Nadu.
+28.Nemmeli is an agricultural village in Madukkur Panchayat Union, Pattukkottai taluk of Thanjavur district, Tamil Nadu, India, also known as 28.Nemmeli.
+Nemmeli village is a division of Musugundha Nadu in Chola Nadu.
+It comes under the Pattukottai legislative constituency and the Tanjore Parliament constituency.
+It is located in the southern part of Tamil Nadu.
 It is 15 km from Pattukkottai and Mannargudi.

-It is surrounded with number of villages.
-Being in the Cauvery River Delta Area the inhabitants’ main occupation is agriculture.
-The younger generation is well educated, and they are working in various locations in India.
-They are also working in foreign countries like Singapore, Malaysia, UAE, Saudi Arabia, UK, and USA.
-The economy is booming in line with India’s rapid economic development.
-Nemmeli Seawater Desalination Plant located in the township is a major drinking water supply source for South Chennai since 2010.
+Nemmeli Seawater Desalination Plant located in the township has been a major drinking water supply source for South Chennai since 2010.

 Tamil is the official language and is predominantly spoken.

 Demographics

 As per the 2001 census, Nemmeli had a total population of 1147 with 580 males and 567 females.
 The sex ratio was 978.
 The literacy rate was 71.1.

-This village people formed a translocal forms of citizenship amongst members of the Neighboring Villages in Singapore, London and many other countries.
-Like all transnational communities involved in the production of locality, identity and social viability, these villagers maintain strong social and cultural ties with their villages in South India, despite being based in Singapore (an immigrant city-state consisting of a diverse ethnic population with the Indians making up the third major group).

-Major cultivation

-Thanjavur is known as the "Rice bowl of Tamil Nadu".
-Paddy is the crops and the other crops grown are Blackgram, Banana, Coconut, Gingelly, Ragi, Red gram, Green gram, Sugarcane and Maize.
-The total percentage of land fit for cultivation is 58%.
-There are three seasons for agriculture in Thanjavur - Kuruvai (June to September), Samba (August to January) and Thaladi (September, October to February, March).but due to lack of water resources maximum area should be planted by coconut trees.

-Paddy and Coconut are the major crops cultivated by Nemmeli peoples.